seantempesta/re-natal/README.md

 $ lein figwheel ios
 ```
 This will generate index.ios.js and index.android.js which works with compiler mode`optimizations :none`.

+#### Using Figwheel in real iOS device

+Switch to using your iOS device: `re-natal use-ios-device real`.
+If this doesn't correctly detect your computer's IP you can pass your IP address explicitly: `re-natal use-ios-device IP`

+Then follow the remaining directions above for the iOS simulator except pick your connected device in Xcode

 #### Using Figwheel in real Android device
 To run figwheel with real Android device please read [Running on Device](https://facebook.github.io/react-native/docs/running-on-device-android.html#content).